splunk/public-o11y-docs/gdi/get-data-in/application/application.rst

 You have the following options to send app and service data to Splunk Observability Cloud:

 * Use the Splunk Distribution of OpenTelemetry Collector to send metrics and traces from back-end applications.

+   * Available languages include Java, Node.js, .NET, Go, Python, Ruby, and PHP.

-Learn more at :ref:`otel-intro`, including the :ref:`zero-config`.
+   * Learn more about the Collector at :ref:`otel-intro`, including the :ref:`zero-config`.

 * Send metrics and traces directly to Splunk Observability Cloud using the API.
 See more in our :new-page:`dev portal documentation <https://dev.splunk.com/observability/docs/apm/send_traces>`.